 After her return to New York, Victoria went on to become a regular contributor for The Early Show, and was part of the debut broadcast of the new CBS This Morning with Charlie Rose, Erica Hill, and Gayle King.

-In addition to her position with ABC News, Victoria is also a regular contributor to Entertainment Tonight and the Insider, as well as CTV (Canada) and Channel 7 in Australia.
+In addition to her position with CNN Victoria is also a regular contributor to CBSN, Yahoo News, Entertainment Tonight, CTV (Canada), ITV (UK) and Channel 7 in Australia.